vskokov/demo-reveal/slides.md

 - Nevertheless properties of YLE singularities might be useful in establishing existence/location of QCD critical point
   - YLE is continuously connected to critical point
-  - Two distinct approaches based on lattice input from Taylor coefficients and imaginary $\mu$ $\leadsto$ approximately the same $T_c$
-  - Associated analytic structure of complex $\mu$-plane constraints the behaviour of Fourier coefficients